Resampling-based multi-resolution false discovery exceedance control: Introduction

+Our term ``multi-resolution'' is on purpose similar to the term ``all-resolutions'' used in \citt{rosenblatt2018all}.
+That paper provides bounds for all FDPs of all sets of hypotheses.
+This method is usually less powerful than \citt{hemerik2019permutation}, which is in turn less powerful for multi-resolution FDX control than the method proposed here.
+The reason is that \citt{hemerik2019permutation} is not able to focus its power on a particular FDP bound $\gamma$.
+This is because that method uses a confidence envelope with a shape that is not allowed to depend on the data.
+If their \emph{candidate confidence envelopes} depend on the data, their proof breaks down fundamentally.
+The new approach however, can be formulated as a generalization of \citt{hemerik2019permutation} to certain confidence envelopes with data-dependent shapes, as explained in the Supplementary Material.

-Like maxT, the new method does not depend on any tuning parameters.
-This is an additional advantage over \citt{hemerik2019permutation}, which involves tuning parameters such as $\mathbb{B}$, $\mathbb{T}$ and $s$.
+Further, the new method is more user-friendy than \citt{hemerik2019permutation}, since it involves no tuning parameters, such as $\mathbb{B}$, $\mathbb{T}$ and $s$.
+Moreover, its results are easier to report.
 Further, it turns out that the new procedure is strongly connected to maxT in other ways.
 First of all, like maxT, the new method has a single-step and a sequential version.
 For $\gamma=0$, these coincide with the single-step and sequential versions of maxT.
-As we increase $\gamma$ however, the power of the new method strongly increases (see Figure \ref{fig:powervsgamma} several pages ahead).
+As we increase $\gamma$ however, the power of the new method strongly increases, since we then allow for a small fraction of false positives.
 There are also other connections with maxT.
 In particular, if $\gamma>0$ and the new method rejects fewer than $\gamma^{-1}$ hypotheses, then with probability 1, maxT rejects exactly the same hypotheses.
-However, when maxT rejects at least $\gamma^{-1}$ hypotheses, then the new method usually rejects many more (see Figure \ref{fig:plotnrej} several pages ahead).
-Like maxT, the new procedure can be combined with permutation-type strategies and bootstrapping, the latter being asymptotically valid.
-This paper primarily focuses on finite-sample properties.
-Our procedure is implemented in the R package \verb|rFDP|, available on CRAN.
+However, when maxT rejects at least $\gamma^{-1}$ hypotheses, then the new method usually rejects many more.
+These connections with maxT are proved in the Supplementary Material.

+Like maxT, the new procedure can be combined with many permutation and bootstrap tests, many of which are asymptotically exact \citp{pollard2003resampling,winkler2014permutation,hemerik2020robust,desantis2025inference}.
+This means that the new method can be used for testing hypotheses in e.g. generalized linear models with many responses and several nuisance covariates.
+This paper primarily focuses on finite-sample properties, but our method can be combined with such asymptotic tests exactly like maxT \citp[as in e.g.][]{de2025permutation}.
+Our procedure is implemented in the R package \verb|rFDP| \citp{hemerik2025rFDP}.
+This package takes a general matrix of resampled statistics as input.